Jie Kon Sieuw

-Once while he was giving a group of soldiers instructions, a soldier with a bayonet questioned why they should learn and made a sort of challenge to Lee Sai Keung.
+Once, at the Whampoa Military Academy, while he was giving a group of soldier’s instructions, a soldier with a bayonet questioned why they should learn Kungfu and made a sort of challenge to Lee Sai Keung.
 Lee Sai Keung accepted and was very willing to show.
-The soldier prepared and with within a wink of the eye Lee Sai Keung rushed forward with the Pak Mei Tiger Step and closed in on the soldier.
-Before he could make a movement the soldier noticed that Lee Sai Keung had him under control.
+The soldier prepared his rifle with bayonet and within a wink of the eye Lee Sai Keung rushed forward with the Pak Mei Tiger Step and closed in on the soldier.
+Before he could make a movement, the soldier noticed that Lee Sai Keung had him under control.
 Still these days footwork and fast stepping is a significant part of the training.

 1st from L to R: Ng Nam Ging (伍南經), 2nd Kwok Tsi Cheong (郭熾昌), 3th Cheung Bing Lam (張炳林),

 4th Cheung Bing Fat (張炳發), 5th Ng Yiu (吳 耀), 6th Lee Sai Keung(李世強), 7th Un Ho Bun (阮浩斌)